 Effects of testosterone therapy for 3 years on muscle performance and physical function in older men

-Declining testosterone levels – which is commonly seen in men as they get older - are associated with reduced lean body mass, muscle strength, physical function and performance.1-3 Evidence for a causal-effect relationship between testosterone levels and lean body (muscle) mass comes from several studies which have shown that testosterone treatment consistently increases lean body mass (which is a proxy measure for muscle mass).1,4-7
+Declining testosterone levels – which is commonly seen in men as they get older - are associated with reduced lean body mass, muscle strength, and self-reported and performance-based measures of physical function.1-3 Evidence for a causal relationship between testosterone levels and lean body (muscle) mass comes from intervention studies which have shown that testosterone treatment consistently increases whole-body and appendicular lean body mass (which is a proxy for muscle mass).1,4-7

 What is known

 In addition, the effects of testosterone on other important measures of muscle performance, such as muscle power and fatigability, have not been well researched.
-Muscle power - the rate at which a muscle generates force - is more strongly associated with measures of physical function than muscle strength, and declines faster than strength with aging.19,20 Muscle fatigability (endurance) is related to the ability to delay onset of muscle fatigue, especially when performing movements at high workloads.21,22 The importance of endurance (fatigue resistance) in older people has gained increasing recognition.23 Importantly, less fatigability (i.e. greater endurance) of the leg muscles has been shown to be associated with longer walking endurance and better balance in older adults.24 Diabetic people are especially prone to premature muscle fatigue.25 Besides the reduction in strength, muscle dysfunction in type 2 diabetes is characterized by higher fatigability (reduced endurance) that affects both upper and lower body muscles.25 This effect is independent of the presence of diabetic complications and may be a more sensitive marker of muscular dysfunction than muscle strength.25
+Muscle power - the rate at which a muscle generates force - is more strongly associated with measures of physical function than muscle strength, and declines faster than strength with aging.19,20 Muscle fatigability (endurance) is related to the ability to delay onset of muscle fatigue, especially when performing movements at high workloads.21,22 The importance of fatigue resistance in older people has gained increasing recognition.23 Older adults have greater fatigue-related reductions in peak velocity compared with young adults for both the elbow flexor (biceps) and knee extensor (quadriceps) muscles.
+Importantly, less fatigability (i.e. greater endurance) of the knee extensor muscles has been shown to be associated with longer walking endurance and balance in older adults.24 Diabetic patients are especially prone to premature muscle fatigue.25 Besides the reduction in strength, muscle dysfunction in type 2 diabetes is characterized by higher fatigability (reduced endurance) that affects both upper and lower body muscles.25 This effect is independent of the presence of diabetic complications and may be a more sensitive marker of muscular dysfunction than muscle strength.25

 What this study adds

-The TEAAM study enrolled subjects who were community-dwelling men aged 60 years or older with low to low-normal testosterone levels, defined as testosterone levels between 3.5–13.9 nmol/L (100 and 400 ng/dL) or free testosterone level less than 174 pmol/L (50 pg/mL) obtained in a fasting morning sample.
-None of the subjects were participating in resistance exercise training before or during the 36 months of the study.
+The TEAAM trial enrolled subjects who were community-dwelling men aged 60 years or older with low to low-normal testosterone levels, defined as total testosterone levels between 3.5–13.9 nmol/L (100 and 400 ng/dL) or free testosterone level less than 174 pmol/L (50 pg/mL) obtained in a fasting morning sample.
+None of the subjects were engaged in resistance exercise training before or during the 36 months of the study.
 These men are similar to a substantial fraction of middle-aged and older men receiving testosterone prescriptions.26,27

 Intervention and measurements